Frequently Asked Questions

 Note

-By default ESPHome uses mDNS to show online/offline state in the dashboard view.
-So for that feature to work you need to enable host networking mode.
+By default, ESPHome uses mDNS to resolve device IPs on the network; this is used to determine online/offline state in the ESPHome Device Builder.
+In order for this feature to work, you must use Docker’s host networking mode.

-The host networking driver only works on Linux hosts, but is available as a Beta feature, on Docker Desktop version 4.29 and later.
+The host networking driver only works on Linux hosts; it is available on Docker Desktop version 4.29 and later.

-If you don’t want to use the host networking driver, you have to use an alternative method described below.
+If you don’t want to use the host networking driver, you have to use an alternate method as described below.

-mDNS might not work if your Home Assistant server and your ESPHome nodes are on different subnets.
-If your router supports Avahi (eg. OpenWRT or pfSense), you are able to get mDNS working over different subnets following the steps below:
+Note that mDNS might not work if your Home Assistant server and your ESPHome nodes are on different subnets and/or VLANs.
+If your router supports Avahi, you can configure mDNS to work across different subnets.
+For example, in OpenWRT or pfSense:

 1. Enable Avahi on both subnets (install Avahi modules on OpenWRT or pfSense).